-Friday’s ‘The Young And The Restless’ Spoilers: Sally Gets Stranded At Jack’s
+Friday's 'The Young And The Restless' Spoilers: Sally Gets Stranded At Jack's

-The Young and the Restless spoilers for Friday, January 29, tease that Sally is Jack’s unexpected guest during the ice storm.
-Elsewhere, Billy and Victoria find themselves iced in together, and they have a sense of what might have been with them as a family if things hadn’t gone south again.
+The Young and the Restless spoilers for Friday, January 29, tease that Sally will be Jack's unexpected guest during the ice storm.
+Elsewhere, Billy and Victoria find themselves iced in together, and they have a sense of what might have been with them as a family if things hadn't gone south again.
 Mariah also makes a decision, and Devon and Elena cross a line.

-One never knows who is going to show up unannounced at the door of the Abbott mansion!
+One never knows who is going to show up unannounced at the door of the Abbott mansion.
 This time, Jack (Peter Bergman) hosts Sally (Courtney Hope), according to SheKnows Soaps.
-Sally stops by with something for work, and Jack is happy to have her there.
-Unfortunately, when she tries to leave, Sally’s car is completely iced over, and Genoa City is bombarded with weather warnings.
+She stops by with something for work, and Jack is happy to have her there.
+Unfortunately, when she tries to leave, Sally's car is completely iced over, and Genoa City is bombarded with weather warnings.
 There is no way Sally will be able to leave anytime soon.

 Sally and Jack spend some quality time together, and he gets to know a bit more about how she grew up.
 Sally's parents were carnies, and she lived a bohemian and colorful childhood until they finally gave up parenting her and her sister, Coco, altogether.
 Jack seems intrigued by the new redhead in his life.
 While Sally jaunts up to the guest bedroom, it's not too hard to imagine that things may grow more romantic between these two despite their dramatic age difference.